 Many businesses don’t even rely much on bank lending: smaller startups typically rely on friends and family.
 Larger businesses go to investment firms or issues bonds.
 So it’s quite a narrow sector of businesses that are dependent on bank lending – and even those businesses are starting to find that things like peer-to-peer lending platforms (which take money from savers to borrowers) are more interested than the banks.
 So a huge amount of lending to business is done with pre-existing money, not money that is newly created by banks.
 There might not be enough savings to finance all the speculation that the banks have been involved in in recent years, but there should certainly be enough savings to finance the productive part of the economy.
 (My colleagues are in the process of assessing the real dependence of the productive economy on bank lending, and we’ll have something to publish in the next few weeks).

 If there isn’t a shortage of savings to finance the real economy, then all the other assumed consequences become invalid.
 But if there ever was a shortage of credit, the Bank of England still has the ability to create additional money specifically for the purposes of lending to businesses.
 More about this here.

 I’ve seen payday lender Wonga used as an example of the interest rates that would be charged if a bank had to acquire all its lending from savers.
 This is highly misleading.
 A more appropriate example would be Zopa, which is a peer-to-peer lender facilitating the direct lending from borrowers to savers.
-They currently charge around 6% on a personal loan, undercutting many of the larger banks (who can create money).
+Zopa currently charges around 6% on a personal loan, undercutting many of the larger banks (which can create money).